 The fund is seeking to make investments at early stage, seed or Series A rounds in exciting, innovative clean growth start-ups.
 The fund will invest in businesses with a prototype product or service demonstrating a clear contribution to reducing greenhouse gases together with compelling evidence of market demand.
 It will be managed by Clean Growth Investment Management LLP (CGIM).

-The Clean Growth Fund is funded by the BEIS Energy Innovation Programme and further details can be found at: https://www.gov.uk/government/publications/clean-growth-equity-fund.
+The Clean Growth Fund is funded by the BEIS Energy Innovation Programme.
+Find out more about the Clean Growth Fund on GOV.UK.

-Further detail and information on the fund’s eligibility criteria and investment approach is available from CGIM’s Clean Growth Fund website and can be found at: cleangrowthfund.com
+Further detail and information on the fund’s eligibility criteria and investment approach is available from CGIM’s Clean Growth Fund website.